-Electric Power Steering (1500 Series)
+Electric Power Steering

-If the vehicle has electric power steering, it does not have power steering fluid.
+This vehicle has electric power steering.
+It does not have power steering fluid.
 Regular maintenance is not required.

 If power steering assist is lost due to a system malfunction, the vehicle can be steered, but may require increased effort.

 See your dealer if there is a problem.